-2020 has been a year the history books will never forget.
+2020 was a year the history books will never forget.

 Already in the grips of a paralysing global pandemic, the world was then shaken by the shocking scenes of George Floyd’s tragic, brutal and callous death.
 The catalyst for arguably the largest worldwide civil rights movement, individuals and organisations united in the call for an end to racial inequality.

 While overt and direct racism is widely condemned by Western society, the killing of George Floyd brought to the